Nature Around

 Summer 2009 (before the big dig on the

-ramp): Boat house trued and stabilized with temporary
+ramp): Boat House trued and stabilized with temporary

 shear walls; entire roof restored.
 Far from being